n0mi1k/apk2url/README.md

 apk2url easily extracts URL and IP endpoints from an APK file to a .txt output.
 This is suitable for information gathering by red team, penetration testers and developers to quickly identify endpoints associated with an application.

-**Note:** apk2url disassembling to Smali and performs Java decompilation to identify URLs and IPs.
+**Note:** apk2url disassembles to Smali and performs Java decompilation to identify URLs and IPs.

 ## Usage